 Simon Kenway is an established and highly respected orchestral and operatic conductor.
 He has held posts as Principal Chorus Master of Opera Australia, Musical Director for Opera in the Vineyards, Opera by George and Opera Under The Stars in Broome, and Conductor and Chief Vocal Coach for the Sydney Conservatorium Opera School.
 He now works as a freelance conductor, both internationally and in Australia and in 2015 was appointed Artistic Director of Pacific Opera.

-Simon has conducted the Sydney, Tasmanian, West Australian, Canberra and Queensland Symphony Orchestras, Opera Australia, West Australian Opera, Opera Queensland, Australian Ballet, Hong Kong Philharmonic, many festivals, Aldeburgh Productions in UK, the Australian Youth Orchestra and Beijing Symphony Orchestra.
+Simon has conducted the Sydney, Tasmanian, West Australian, Canberra and Queensland Symphony Orchestras, Opera Australia, West Australian Opera, Opera Queensland, The Australian Ballet, Hong Kong Philharmonic, many festivals, Aldeburgh Productions in UK, the Australian Youth Orchestra and Beijing Symphony Orchestra.

 In 2018 Simon continues as Artistic Director of Pacific Opera.
 He will also be Music Director in Sydney Conservatorium's Open Academy Opera lab, and he returns to conduct Willoughby Symphony Orchestra, and an Opera Gala for Canberra Symphony Orchestra, followed by chorus master and cover conductor for State Opera of South Australia's production of Die Meistersinger von Nurnberg, Act 3.
 Last year Simon conducted The Marriage of Figaro on Regional Tour for Opera Australia, Christmas concerts for QPAC and also concerts with Willoughby Symphony, and the Massed Festival Choir, and Women's Festival Choir at the Melbourne International Singers Festival, in addition to concerts with Pacific Opera.

 Other recent engagements include The Magic Flute for Opera Australia’s Regional Tour and Opera on the Beach performances in Coolangatta and workshops and performances as Conductor and Music Director for Opera Australia’s Community Choirs project from 2012 - 2015.
 He has also conducted Verdi Requiem for the Australian Intervarsity Choral Festival in Sydney, Orfeo ed Euridice for Spectrum Now Festival (for which he also prepared the Chorus and acted as Music Advisor), The Cunning Little Vixen for Pacific Opera, Hansel and Gretel for AIM, Spirit of Christmas concerts with QSO, Conductor for Rossini’s Cinderella and Associate Conductor for Verdi’s Otello for Opera Queensland, Opera on the Riverstage for the Brisbane Festival and Opera Queensland, and Symphony of Australia at the National Gallery of Australia in Canberra.